 WADE (Wellness, Alcohol, and Drug Education) programs

-Community Living Class: is an hour long interactive class is designed to discuss the impact of parties on the hosts, the people attending, the house and the entire neighborhood.
+Community Living Class: is an hour long interactive class, designed to discuss the impact of parties on the hosts, the people attending, the house and the entire neighborhood.
 Community Living utilizes a harm reduction approach in addressing alcohol concerns and provides participants with numerous effective strategies to reduce the risks associated with hosting parties with alcohol.
-Click here to REGISTER for a session.
 If you are sanctioned to attend a Community Living Class, please register at https://sites.sju.edu/wade/educational-classes-2/.

 INFLUENCE Class: is a one hour interactive class, designed to assist each participant in reflecting on the influences of their peers on behaviors relating to drug use.
 INFLUENCE utilizes a harm reduction approach in addressing marijuana concerns and educates participants on the risks associated with marijuana use for the safety of the entire community.
 If you are sanctioned to attend an INFLUENCE Class, please register at https://sites.sju.edu/wade/educational-classes-2/.